 A single dose of cocaine produces a high that lasts for an hour or less – sometimes, the high can be as short as a few minutes.
 Many people who use cocaine take their next dose the moment they feel their previous high beginning to fade.
 This behavior can continue for several hours or even days.
-Using repeatedly for a period of time can result in a crash, during which the user feels depressed, anxious, and fatigued.
+Using it repeatedly for some time can result in a crash, during which the user feels depressed, anxious, and fatigued.

 There are many different ways that people use cocaine.
 Some people inhale cocaine through the nose.
 The drug can also be taken orally, either by rubbing cocaine in powder form on the gums or by swallowing it.
 When the drug is crystallized into crack, or when cocaine is in freebase form, it can be smoked.
 Lastly, cocaine can be dissolved in water, heated, and then injected into a vein.
 Injecting cocaine and smoking crack are the fastest ways to create an intense high.

-Cocaine works to enhance the activity of the bodys’ central nervous system.
+Cocaine increases the activity of the central nervous system.
 There are many reasons why people use cocaine.
 Many users report that they feel an enhanced sense of self-esteem, higher levels of both mental and physical performance, and higher productivity levels.

 The effects of cocaine set in nearly instantly after the drug is ingested.
 Effects can include a sense of euphoria, happiness, and pleasure, increased mental alertness, extreme energy, increased desire to talk and socialize, and dilated pupils.

-Another issue with mixing other substances with cocaine is that dealers may mix other drugs with cocaine to increase the substances effect.
+Another issue with mixing other substances with cocaine is that dealers may mix other drugs with cocaine to increase the effect of the substance.
 Fentanyl, an opioid far more powerful than morphine, is often mixed with cocaine.
-Even a small amount of fentanyl can cause an overdose.6
+Even a small amount of fentanyl can cause an overdose.

 People who smoke crack may experience a condition known as crack lung.
 Symptoms include labored breathing, coughing up blood, fever, and respiratory failure.
 People who snort cocaine regularly may experience damage to the nasal cavity, chronic runny nose and sinus issues, and loss of their sense of smell.